Stable v3.13.0

 RETURNS EMPTY

-Supported read commands: GET, MGET, HGET, HGETALL, HMGET, LRANGE, LLEN, SMEMBERS, SISMEMBER, ZRANGE, ZRANGEBYSCORE, EXISTS, TTL, TYPE, KEYS, STRLEN, LINDEX
+Supported read commands: GET, MGET, HGET, HGETALL, HMGET, LRANGE, LLEN, SMEMBERS, SISMEMBER, ZRANGE, ZRANGEBYSCORE, EXISTS, TTL, TYPE, KEYS, STRLEN, LINDEX, BRPOP, BLPOP, LPOP (the blocking/pop commands are also used to seed Redis-backed background-job workers — see RECEIVE JOB)

 Rules: